Preparation and Filing of the Account

 c.
 Payment of the distribution to the Clerk of the Henrico County Circuit Court pursuant to a Petition and an Order of the Court auithorizing such payment.
 A receipt will be provided by the Clerk's office upon payment of the distribution to the Clerk as provided in the Order.
 (You will need the services of an attorney to make the necessary filing with the Court).
 Note: The costs of paying a distribution into court under a court proceeding are to be deducted from the distribution and not paid from the residuary estate.

-Certain statutory rules apply which often present difficulties for administrators in the distribution to beneficiaries of testate and intestate estates.
-It is best that you obtain the advice of counsel before making a wrong distribution.
-In the event that the distribution you make is improper and you are unable to recover the funds, you are personally liable for that improper distribution.
+Certain statutory rules apply which often present difficulties for personal representatives in making proper distributions to beneficiaries of testate and intestate estates.
+If you have any question as to whether or not a distribution is proper, it is best that you obtain the advice of counsel before making a wrong distribution.
+In the event that the distribution you make is improper, and you are unable to recover the funds, you are personally liable for that improper distribution.

 The same receipts will be required in intestacy as required in testate estates.